Systems developer jobs combine highly complex, technical work with computer science and mathematics

-Systems developers create, maintain, audit and improve systems to meet particular needs, often as advised by a systems analyst or architect.
-They test both hard and software systems and diagnose and resolve system faults.
+As a systems developer, you'll work in a constantly evolving environment, due to technological advances and the strategic direction of their organisation.
+You'll create, maintain, audit and improve systems to meet particular needs, often as advised by a systems analyst or architect, testing both hard and software systems to diagnose and resolve system faults.

 The role also covers writing diagnostic programs and designing and writing code for operating systems and software to ensure efficiency.
-When required, they make recommendations for future developments.
+When required, you'll make recommendations for future developments.

 Job titles and descriptions in IT are not standardised.
-Systems developers may be called systems/software/database/web programmers, engineers or developers, depending on the 'system'.
-Alternatively, the programming language they use may become part of their title, such as Java or C# developer.
-The work of a systems developer can also form part of a software engineer or multimedia programmer's role.
+Instead of a systems developer you may be called a systems/software/database/web programmer, engineer or developer, depending on the system you're developing.
+Alternatively, the programming language you use may become part of your title, such as Java or C# developer.
+The work of a systems developer can also form part of a software engineer or multimedia programmer role.